f-lab-edu/gloss-ui/.github/pull_request_template.md

-- What is the pull request about
+What is the pull request about?
   - new feature
   - bug
   - docs